VolvoCarsMobility/sensible-logging-for-android/README.md

 ![header-image](header.png)

 Sensible logging for Android aim to provide no-nonsense logging API that is easily extensible.
-The goal of this library is *not* to be rich in features, but to provide a baseline for you to build on in your own projects.
+The goal of this library is *not* to be rich in features, but to provide a stable baseline for you to build on in your own projects.

-The members of the android guild at M had different needs for logging.
-Some enjoy a nice and clean LogCat log while others like more verbose logging.
+> *"The members of the android guild at M had different needs for logging.
+Some enjoy a nice and clean LogCat log while others like a more verbose approach to logging.*
+>
-With android-log we satisfied both needs.
+>*With **Sensible logging for Android** we satisfied both of those needs."*

-## Project structure
+## Core concepts
-Logging for Android consists of a few fundamental elements:
+The library consists of a few fundamental elements:

 ### Log class
 The `Log` class is the main interaction point of this library.